cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 The atrum echo is a disturbing ritual to summon the soul of a dead person.
 Not much is known about the special proceedings but the most gruesome and superficial details.
-A human victim is used, tied to a ritual stone and a willow semen is placed in the chest cavity through surgery or more barbaric measures while it is still breathing.
+A human victim is used, tied to a ritual stone, and a willow semen is placed in the chest cavity through surgery or more barbaric measures while it is still breathing.
 After touching the living heart, the transformation begins.
 Over the next seven days, under constant incantation of summoning chants, the semen